Far-right politics in Serbia: Individuals

 Vojislav Šešelj, the president of the Serbian Radical Party (SRS), has been noted to be the most famous far-right individual in Serbia.
 Alongside him, Tomislav Nikolić and Aleksandar Vučić, who were high-ranking members of SRS, were also noted as notable far-right individuals.
 Nikolić and Vučić abandoned the far-right after forming the populist Serbian Progressive Party (SNS) in 2008.
-SNS came to power in 2012, after which Serbia has suffered from democratic backsliding into authoritarianism. Šešеlj had supported Vučić in the 2022 election.
+SNS came to power in 2012, after which Serbia has suffered from democratic backsliding into authoritarianism. Šešеlj expressed support for Vučić in the 2022 election.

-Individuals such as Boško Obradović, Miša Vacić, and Mladen Obradović had been described as notable far-right individuals.
-Vacić has been a prominent far-right individual since the 2000s, mainly due to regularly attending and organising far-right protests, and his arrests.'
+Individuals such as Boško Obradović, Miša Vacić, and Mladen Obradović have been described as notable far-right individuals.
+Vacić has been a prominent far-right individual since the 2000s, mainly due to regularly attending and organising far-right protests, as well as due to his arrests.'
 Vacić was arrested several times for spreading hatred.
-Alongside him, Mladen Obradović, leader of Obraz, had received public attention due to his views.
-Srđan Nogo, who previously served as member of the National Assembly from 2016 to 2020, had promoted multiple far-right conspiracy theories.
+Alongside him, Mladen Obradović, leader of Obraz, has received public attention due to his views.
+Srđan Nogo, who previously served as member of the National Assembly from 2016 to 2020, has promoted multiple far-right conspiracy theories.

-Žejko Ražnatović "Arkan" was a prominent mobster who was associated with far-right criminal and paramilitary groups.
+Žejko Ražnatović "Arkan" was a prominent mobster associated with far-right criminal and paramilitary groups.
 He led a group of Belgrade criminals and was the leader of the far-right Party of Serbian Unity.